neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 A hypothesis about the "function" of a behavior is basically a hypothesis about ***what positive selective pressures*** shaped it.

-Communication implements ***signals*** (versus *cues*), which are "***evolved***" messages that contain information.
-Therefore, in communication, the signal--response system must provide a net increase in evolutionary fitness for both sender and receiver.
-Therefore, communication requires coevolution of proximate mechanisms in both the sender and the receiver for the purpose of communication.
+Communication implements ***signals*** that contain information.
+Communication requires co-evolution of proximate mechanisms in both the sender and the receiver for the purpose of communication.
+Therefore, in communication, the signal--response system must ultimately provide a net increase in evolutionary fitness for both sender and receiver.

+Let's consider some common "*functions*" for communication (ie. the consequences of communication that contribute positively in an evolutionary model).

 ### Navigation